phyushin/phyushin.github.io/_posts/2017-02-28-installing_gpg_and_using_it_to_verify_file_integrity.markdown

 ![checksum]({{ site.url }}/assets/checking_file_checksums_to_verify_integrity/2.0_checksum_and_detached_sig.png)

-once verified we can install it - be sure to tick the GPA box as this will make things easier later
+Once verified we can install it - be sure to tick the GPA box as this will make things easier later

 ![make sure GPA is enabled]({{ site.url }}/assets/checking_file_checksums_to_verify_integrity/4.0_make_sure_to_enable_GPA.png)

-Once the installation has finished open GPA - we need to generate a keypair or import one if we followed the [earlier post][4] about setting one up using [Keybase][6] as that post mentions you need to keep your private key VERY safe ... don't share it with anyone - not even your _bestest friend_ in the world... my recommendation would be to put it on an encrypted USB drive somewhere safe.
+Once the installation has finished open GPA - we need to generate a key pair or import one if we followed the [earlier post][4] about setting one up using [Keybase][6] - as that post mentions you need to keep your private key VERY safe ... don't share it with anyone - not even your _bestest friend_ in the world... my recommendation would be to put it on an encrypted USB drive somewhere safe.

 But any way once you've imported a private key you should see something like this